chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/layout-intent/index.md

 ![screenshot](noanimation.png)

-## Digital Animated
+## Digital animated

-- Units will default to Pixels.
+- Units will default to Pixels
 - [Bleed](/GraFx-Studio/concepts/bleed/) properties are hidden
 - Animation properties are visible
 - Animation timeline is visible